 Day 1 ARRIVAL REYKJAVIK

-Use your leisure time in Reykjavik to uncover the unique charm of the world's northernmost capital or book one of the pre-programs for a unique Iceland experience.
+Our optional Air & Ground package provides a convenient arrival.
+Use your leisure time in Reykjavik to discover the unique charm of the world’s northernmost capital and book one of our pre-programs.
 Or explore the sights of south and west Iceland on a self-drive road trip.
-The OCEAN DIAMOND docks in Old Reykjavik Harbor in the heart of the city, a five minute stroll to the main squares, shopping and dining.
+The OCEAN DIAMOND docks in Old Reykjavik Harbor in the heart of the city, a five-minute stroll from the main squares, shopping and dining.
 The ship departs in the evening.

 Day 2 WESTMANN ISLANDS - HEIMAEY (B, L, D)